GrowtopiaFli/PvzHakTool/README.md

 (I don't even know if there is a linux version of PVZ) \
 But that is basically it. \
 **Usage (Type Anywhere): tog(number of the cheat you want to toggle)** \
-Big thanks to minecraft for the sound effect (literally just got the emerald block sfx in the note blocks): https://minecraft.net/
+Big thanks to minecraft for the sound effect (literally just got the emerald block note block sfx): https://minecraft.net/
 # Have Fun!
 Seriously, have fun.